Silent Hill: Gameplay

 Visibility in the series is mostly low due to fog or darkness.

 The installments in the Silent Hill series primarily use a third-person view, with occasional fixed camera angles.
 Visibility is often low due to the alternating fog and darkness.
-All of the series' player characters, except Henry Townshend of Silent Hill 4: The Room, are equipped with a flashlight and a portable device that warns the player of nearby monsters by emitting static.
-This device varies across the games: Origins and the first three installments have a portable radio, Homecoming and Downpour have a walkie-talkie, and Shattered Memories has a mobile phone.
+All of the series' player characters, except Henry Townshend of Silent Hill 4: The Room and Hinako Shimizu of Silent Hill f, are equipped with a flashlight and a portable device that warns the player of nearby monsters by emitting static: a transistor radio in Origins and the first three installments, a walkie-talkie in Homecoming and Downpour, a camera phone in Shattered Memories, and a handheld television in Townfall.

-The player characters in every Silent Hill game have access to a variety of melee weapons and firearms, with Origins and Downpour also featuring rudimentary hand-to-hand combat.
-Shattered Memories is the sole exception; it is designed without combat and focuses on evading creatures.
+With the exception of Shattered Memories, which is designed entirely without combat, the player characters in every Silent Hill game typically have access to a variety of melee weapons and/or firearms, with Origins and Downpour also featuring rudimentary hand-to-hand combat: games developed after Shattered Memories tend to increase the emphasis on evading creatures as opposed to confronting them.
 Another key feature of the series' gameplay is puzzle-solving, which often results in the acquisition of an item essential to advancing in the games.

 Development

 Concept and influences

 The development of the Silent Hill series began in September 1996 with the creation of its first installment, Silent Hill.
 The game was created by Team Silent, a group of staff members within the Konami Computer Entertainment Tokyo studio.
 The new owners of its parent company, Konami, aimed to produce a game that would be successful in the United States.
 For this reason, a Hollywood-like atmosphere was proposed.
 Despite the profit-oriented approach of the parent company, the developers of Silent Hill had significant artistic freedom because the game was still produced in the era of lower-budget 2D titles.
 Eventually, the development staff decided to ignore the limits of Konami's initial plan and to make Silent Hill a game that would appeal to the emotions of players instead.

 The scenario for the first installment was created by director Keiichiro Toyama.
-The story of the second installment, Silent Hill 2, was conceived by CGI director Takayoshi Sato, who based it on the novel Crime and Punishment, with individual members of the team collaborating on the game's actual scenario.
+The story of the second installment, Silent Hill 2, was conceived by CGI creator Takayoshi Sato, who based it on the novel Crime and Punishment, with individual members of the team collaborating on the game's actual scenario.
 The main writing was done by Hiroyuki Owaku and Sato.

 The first game, Silent Hill, utilizes real-time 3D environments.
 To mitigate the limitations of the hardware, developers extensively used fog and darkness to obscure the graphics.

 Sato estimated the budget of the first installment at $3–5 million and Silent Hill 2's at $7–10 million.
 He said that the development team intended to make Silent Hill a masterpiece rather than a traditional sales-oriented game, opting for an engaging story that would persist over time—similar to successful literature.